WordPress/openverse/utilities/provider_tallies/README.md

 the current directory.
 Use the `--output` flag to specify a different output file.

-This script can also be used to extract information acquired _after_ a certian date.
+This script can also be used to extract information acquired _after_ a certain date.
 Use the `--start-date` flag to specify a date in the format `YYYY-MM-DD`.